Slug

 Slug traps: Place shallow dishes of beer near your plants.
 Slugs are attracted to the yeast in the beer and will crawl in, but they won't be able to crawl out and will drown.

 Diatomaceous earth: This is a powder made from the shells of tiny ocean creatures, and it cuts and dehydrates slugs when they come into contact with it.
-Sprinkle it around your plants to keep slugs away.
+Sprinkle it around your plants to keep these pests away.

-Organic slug repellents: Products like crushed eggshells, coffee grounds, and wood ash can be spread around your plants to create a barrier that slugs will avoid.
+Organic slug repellents: Products like crushed eggshells, coffee grounds, and wood ash can be spread around your plants to create a barrier these pests will avoid.

 Biological control: Introduce predators such as ducks, chickens, or birds of prey to your garden, which will feed on slugs.

-Chemical control: There are also chemical slug repellents and slug baits that can be used to control slug populations, but these should be used with caution, as they can also be harmful to other non-target species.
+Chemical control: Chemical slug repellents and slug baits can be used to control their populations, but these should be used with caution, as they can also be harmful to other non-target species.

 It is important to use a combination of methods to effectively control slug populations, as relying on a single method may not be enough.